sharing-science/data-sharing-ontology/README.md

-## Academic Incentive Ontology: A Model of Blockchain-Based Data Sharing
+## Sharing Science Ontology: A Model for Incentivized Data Sharing

 # Abstract
 In fields such as medical research, data collection is slow